Tyler-Lopez/HowFarDidISprint/README.md

 In the featured picture, the user has just walked 405 meters in 238 seconds with their last location data reporting a speed of 1.64 meters per second.

-Data is persisted, so users may review their historial sprints.
+Data is persisted, so users may review their historical sprints.
 By default, the "Sprint History" is sorted ascending by seconds it took them to run 400 meters.

 ## Features
 * Use of AnimatedNavHost navController, MVVM and clean architecture